profshai/data-science/README.md

-# Python Fundamentals - a refresher
+# Python beginner to intermediate
 ### Activities in the notebooks:

 Day 1: Variables and the 'print' statement